MIT-Emerging-Talent/ET6-practice-code-review/collaboration/communication.md

  5. Cynthia Wairimu: _4h_;
  6. Hasan Zemzem: _1-2h_;
  7. Ibrahim Elmisbah: _2h_;
+ 8. Saeed Ali: _3h_;

 ## Asking for Help

-There's a fine line between confidently learning from your mistakes, and stubbornly getting no where.
+There's a fine line between confidently learning from your mistakes, and stubbornly getting nowhere.
 Here is a general guide for when to ask for help based on how long you've been stuck on the same problem:

 1. _0 -> 30 min_: Try on your own